Developing standards for diagnostic tests

 Producing a registry of recognised diagnostic kits

-WOAH has established a standardised procedure for the validation of diagnostic kits used in the detection of infectious animal diseases.
+WOAH has established a standardised procedure for validating diagnostic kits used to detect infectious animal diseases.
 This rigorous process strengthens the overall quality of diagnostic kits, promotes their appropriate use, and fosters global confidence in their reliability.

 To ensure full transparency, WOAH maintains an online Register of diagnostic kits, which indicates the validation status of each submitted kit.
-This resource enables Members to easily identify manufacturers offering test kits that meet WOAH’s standards for validation and certification.
+This resource enables Members to easily identify manufacturers offering test kits that meet WOAH’s validation and certification standards.

 Have you read?